 Oxandrolone comes as a tablet to take by mouth.
 It is usually taken two to four times a day.
 To help you remember to take oxandrolone, take it around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take oxandrolone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Your doctor will probably tell you to take oxandralone for 2 to 4 weeks.
-You may need to take oxandralone for additional 2-4 week periods if your weight decreases again.
+Your doctor will probably tell you to take oxandrolone for 2 to 4 weeks.
+You may need to take oxandrolone for additional time period depending on your condition.

 Other uses for this medicine